Parameterized Complexity of Diameter: Parameters for Social Networks

 For the second phase, we initialize~$e$ with the largest distance found so far, that is, the maximum value stored in the table and compute~$G' = G - H$.
 Iteratively check whether there is a pair of vertices in~$V \setminus H$ of distance at least~$e+1$ as follows.
-We check for each vertex~$v \in V \setminus H$ and each type whether there is a path of length at most~$e$ from~$v$ to each vertex of this type through a vertex in~$H$.
+We check for each vertex~$v \in V \setminus H$ whether there are types such that no vertex of one of these types can be reached by a path of length at most~$e$ passing through a vertex in~$H$.
 This can be done by computing the sum of the two type-vectors in~$O(h)$ time and comparing the minimum entry in this sum with~$e$.
 If all entries are larger than~$e$, then no shortest path from~$v$ to some vertex~$w$ of the respective type of length at most~$e$ can contain any vertex in~$H$.
-Thus we compute a BFS from~$v$ in~$G'$ up to depth~$e$ and count the number of vertices of the respective type we found.
-If this number equals the total number of vertices of the respective type, then for all vertices~$w$ of this type it holds that~$\dis(v,w) \leq e$.
-If the two numbers do not match, then there is a vertex pair of distance at least~$e+1$ so we can increase~$e$ by one and start the process again.
+Thus we compute Dijkstra's algorithm from~$v$ in~$G'$ up to depth~$e$\footnote{By ``up to depth~$e$'' we mean that we run Dijkstra's algorithm with the addition that whenever the distance to a vertex is at least~$e$, then we do not add it to the stack (or priority queue) and if the distance is larger then~$e$, then we do not update its distance to the source.
+Similar as in the proof of \cref{obs:maxdeg-diam-alg}, we can show that the number of vertices and edges considered by the algorithm are at most~$h^e+1$ and~$h^e$, respectively.} and count the number of vertices of the respective types we found.
+If these numbers are equal to the total number of vertices of the respective types, then for all vertices~$w$ of these type it holds that~$\dis(v,w) \leq e$.
+If the respective numbers do not match, then there is a vertex pair of distance at least~$e+1$, and we can therefore increase~$e$ by one and start the process again.